andrewspiers/scratch/scratch.rst

 ===============
 This is the descriptive error that npm returns when it can't get to the network to download packages.
-This could be caused because you are running in a pbuilder environement and using the default setting which is to switch off networking.
+This could be caused because you are running in a pbuilder environment and using the default setting which is to switch off networking.
 You can permit networking to work in this environment by setting `USENETWORK=yes` in `/etc/pbuilderrc`.